-I’m going to start making videos about interesting stuff I come across, and the other day I decided I had a cool topic to start with – these five dots:
+In the vein of making videos about interesting stuff I come across, the other day I stumbled across the story behind these five dots:

 Not much to look at – but! – these dots, which are known as the EURion constellation, are interesting because if they exist on a piece of paper you’d like to scan or photocopy, the machine will refuse to copy the paper.